Being Visual - Why Good Photography Matters On Your Website

 It's one of those things, having spent the majority of our working lives in design we know what works and what looks good.

 And while we know our websites perform really well, it helps that they look amazing too.
 That's where good quality photography can really make a difference.

 Take a look at the options below to see what we think works well and also how to avoid falling foul of copyright law!

 In our opinion, this is the ideal solution.
 A professional photographer comes to your business and takes a wide range of photos that cover your products, your services and your staff.
 We can put you in touch with local photographers and we're happy to brief them on what we'd like to see and how the shots will be used.
 You'll also have a library of images you can then use on your website, as well as marketing literature, advertising, display, exhibitions and social media.

-Professional photography starts from £195 including processing, with a typical half day shoot at around £350.
+Professional photography starts from £195 including processing, with a typical full day shoot at around £350.

 Below are a few examples of professional photography that we've commissioned for some of our clients' websites.